Internet safety tips for kids in 2020

 Kids are trusting.
 That means they may not think anything of sharing details like their last name or hometown, on social media sites or through text message.
 If someone gains their trust, your child may even inadvertently share information which could compromise your credit cards or other financial records.
 That's why it's important that we don't just monitor what our kids are looking at online but also have a conversation with them about how to use the best internet safety tips.

 If you're especially concerned about your child's information staying safe, you may consider investing in a VPN service (Virtual Private Network).
-This tool, which on which we offer comprehensive information, encrypts all information you or your child enter into websites, providing an additional layer of protection against hacking.
+This tool, on which we offer comprehensive information, encrypts all information you or your child enter into websites, providing an additional layer of protection against hacking.
+In addition to safeguarding your child's privacy, a VPN is a useful tool for allowing you and your kids to access streaming service such as Netflix when abroad.

 I'm not sure there are many of us who didn't sneak a peek at a (contraband) Playboy now and again as adolescents.
 As risque as that may have been, it seems tame compared to the glut of pornography of all kinds available to our own children at the click of a mouse.